hasty-ai/inference-upload-example/README.md

-# Hasty.ai inference engine example
+# Hasty.ai inference engine usage example

 This repository is a naive implementation of web app that allows the user to upload an image and get some inferences from the models that are active on https://app.hasty.ai/ in a project they have access to.